-Bilateral relations between Switzerland and Montenegro are diversified, and supported by a number of agreements in areas of mutual interest.
-Switzerland, which attaches great importance to stability in Southeast Europe, appreciates the positive role Montenegro plays in this context.
+Bilateral relations between Switzerland and Montenegro are diverse, and are supported by a number of bilateral agreements in areas of mutual interest.
+Switzerland attaches great importance to stability in south-eastern Europe and appreciates the positive role played by Montenegro in this regard.

 Bilateral relations Switzerland–Montenegro

 Diplomatic relations between Switzerland and Montenegro are good, with regular contacts between the two countries' ministries of foreign affairs.
 Various agreements – covering economic matters, migration and air transport – govern relations, which also take into account the presence of a community of Montenegrins in Switzerland and an ever growing number of Swiss tourists visiting Montenegro.

 Montenegro opened an embassy in Bern in 2015.
 The Swiss embassy in Belgrade is also accredited to Montenegro.
 A Swiss consulate general inaugurated in Podgorica in March 2011 handles consular affairs and assists Swiss companies interested in investing in Montenegro.